EvaLa94/wordle-game/notes.md

 print('current time: ' + str(timezone.localtime()))
 ```

-## How to insert the words in the database:
+## Insert the words in the database:
 Open the shell in the terminal:
 ```py
 python manage.py shell